 Virtually Off the Page is an electronic companion to Off the Page’s full-day workshops (we do still offer in-school workshops, too).
 It incorporates an individual activities box for each child in a class/group, accompanied by a pre-recorded video.
 The video provides a narrative for the workshop – led by one of OTP’s qualified teachers – and guides the children through each of the activities.

-Eight topics, each with a fresh perspective, will be offered in Autumn 2020 (click on a topic to learn more about each one):
+Eight topics, each with a fresh perspective, are now offered (click on a topic to learn more about each one):

 - NEW: Life on the Home Front – Discuss how the Second World War affected the lives of an average British family.

 - Ancient Egypt – Experience the preparations for the unexpected burial of the young King Tutankhamun.

 - Ancient Greece – Encounter life in the Greek city-state of Sparta and compare its warrior culture to that of Athens.